 We are continuously seeking to improve the efficiency and effectiveness of our operations and of our internal controls.
 This results in refinements to processes throughout the Company.
-However, there were no changes in internal controls over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the quarter ended December 31, 2018, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+However, there were no changes in internal controls over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the quarter ended December 31, 2019, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+In accordance with the rules and regulations of the SEC, we have not yet assessed the internal control over financial reporting of N&S Supply of Fishkill, Inc. ("N&S"), Peirce-Phelps, Inc. ("PPI") or Dunphey & Associates Supply Co., Inc. ("DASCO"), which collectively represented approximately 7% of our total consolidated assets at December 31, 2019 and approximately 3% of our consolidated revenues for the twelve months ended December 31, 2019.
+From the respective acquisition dates of November 26, 2019, August 1, 2019 and April 2, 2019 to December 31, 2019, the processes and systems of N&S, PPI and DASCO did not impact the internal controls over financial reporting for our other consolidated subsidiaries.